 There are a number of drivers pushing businesses and governments to adopt policies and technologies that will help reduce or eliminate carbon emissions.
-These include the business consideration (discussed in a previous blog), and the investment and policy considerations for reducing carbon emissions, which we’ll review here.
+These include the business considerations for going net-zero, and the investment and policy considerations for reducing carbon emissions, which we’ll review here.

 Achieving carbon emission reduction targets will require significant investments in low-carbon technologies and infrastructure, but these investments should yield reduced environmental damage, improved public health and increased energy security.